smikhalevski/roqueform/README.md

 }
 ```

-By default, `<FieldRenderer>` component re-renders only when the provided field was updated directly, meaning updates
+By default, the `<FieldRenderer>` component re-renders only when the provided field was updated directly, meaning
-from ancestors or child fields would be ignored.
-So when user edits the input value, `JSON.stringify` won't be
+updates from ancestors or child fields are ignored.
+So when the user edits the input value, `JSON.stringify` won't be
 re-rendered.

 Add the